kenkyu392/umbrella/README.md

 ### AllowContentType/DisallowContentType

-Allow/DisallowContentType is middleware that performs authentication based on the request Content-Type.
+Allow/DisallowContentType middleware controls the request based on the Content-Type header of the request.

 ```go
 package main